rjowers/Internal-Use-Data/Readme.md

 I created a dynamically generated directory with Ajax and JQuery.

-The project can be viewed here:
+The project can be viewed here: tiy-ryan-internal-user-data.surge.sh